Red Hen Publications

 And, also, how is a deliberate suicide supposed to square with his “screw you” note in which he boasts that he had destroyed the real Horcrux?
 As it now turns out, he evidently never even intended to make an attempt at its actual destruction.
 He left Kreachur holding the bag and simply intended to be dead.

 It was an empty boast.
-The boy died a liar and a braggart.
+The kid died a liar and a braggart.
 So much for “brave Regulus”.
 It was clearly easier for him to face death than to face Tom.
 Or than even to make a legitimate attempt to destroy the Horcrux once he stole it.

 Unless… the determination to suicide may have itself been induced by the Potion.
 Albus was also pleading for death by the time he reached the bottom of that basin.